asheeshr/Microsmooth/README.md

 - Savitzky Golay Filter (`SGA`)
 - Ramer Douglas Peucker Algorithm (`RDP`)
 - Kolmogorov Zurbenko Algorithm (`KZA`)

+##Installation

+Use the standard process for Arduino libraries.
+The following steps are involved:

+- Create a libraries folder in your Sketchbook
+- Git clone, or download and extract, the library in that folder.
+So, your sketchbook should have the following structure -> /libraries/microsmooth/microsmooth.[cpp|h] and additional files.
+- In your sketch, add #include <microsmooth.h> and compile.

+##Usage

 The library can be used as shown below: